mit-pdos/sigmaos/cpython3.11/Doc/c-api/typeobj.rst

        are allowed to be removed even if the instance is still alive).

-   Note that :c:func:`Py_VISIT` requires the *visit* and *arg* parameters to :c:func:`!local_traverse` to have these specific names; don't name them just anything.
+   Note that :c:func:`Py_VISIT` requires the *visit* and *arg* parameters to :c:func:`local_traverse` to have these specific names; don't name them just anything.

    Instances of :ref:`heap-allocated types <heap-types>` hold a reference to